UoB-COMSM0166/2026-group-27/README.md

 ## 4.1 Class Diagram

 A class diagram was developed to visualise the structure of our game system and show the relationships between different game elements.
+This helped us plan the system architecture and ensure we implemented an object-oriented design approach throughout development.

-This supports object-oriented design principles by helping us organise our code and make it reusable for potential future work (Nikiforova et al., 2011).
+The diagram follows OOD principles by separating the game into modular components.
+Systems such as combat and level progression are implemented as individual classes.
+This supports encapsulation and maintainability, as each system can function and be updated or debugged without affect the rest of the game.
+Overall, this structure helps us organise our code and make it reusable for potential future development (Nikiforova et al., 2011).

 <p align="center">